vydang02/Regression-Analysis-Portfolio/HW4_files/Homework-4.md

     ## [1] 5.810897

+**Results:**
+- Standard CI: [4.12, 5.81]
+- Robust CI: [3.97, 5.96]

 Since there were significant based on the previous diagnostic plots, the interval calculated might not have adequate coverage.

-3. (2 pts) Report an 80% confidence interval for the slope on x using a heteroskedasticity-consistent standard error along with quantiles from the t distribution.
-Based on your diagnostic checks, are you worried about the coverage of this interval?
-Explain.
+The robust confidence interval is wider, reflecting greater uncertainty when accounting for heteroscedasticity.
+This suggests the standard interval may be overly optimistic.

+## Part II: Simulation Study - Non-Normal Errors

+### Methodology
+To systematically investigate the impact of non-normality, I conducted a Monte Carlo simulation with 10,000 replications:

 ``` r
 library(sandwich)